 Note: All teens must receive a physical manual when taking the tMHFA program.
-Accepted sites can purchase tMHFA manuals for \$12.95 per manual.
+Accepted sites can purchase tMHFA manuals for \$12.95 per manual or \$1,600 for 125 manuals.

-Discounts: Organizations that are members of the National Council for Mental Wellbeing will receive a discounted price.
+Discounts: Organizations that are members of the National Council for Mental Wellbeing will receive 10% off listed pricing.
 If you are interested in becoming a National Council member, please submit this interest form, and someone from our team will reach out to discuss.